 The existing ILUDC allows cannabis manufacturing in the industrial zoning districts with a Use Permit.
-Presently, the ILUDC prohibits "accessory uses" in conjunction with cannabis manufacturing uses, limiting the potential for manufacturers to hold distribution or processing licenses from the state.
-After receiving more information on the way these businesses intend to operate, the Council requested an ordinance amendment that would:
+Presently, the ILUDC prohibits "accessory uses" in conjunction with cannabis manufacturing uses, limiting the potential for manufacturers to hold distribution, processing and/or cultivation licenses from the state.
+After receiving more information on the industry needs, the Council requested an ordinance amendment that would:

-Allow any combination of industrial-like cannabis activities in the IL and IH zoning districts.
+• Allow any combination of industrial-like cannabis activities in the IL and IH zoning districts.

 To implement this direction, the proposed ordinance amendment removes the land use "cannabis manufacturing" from the land use tables.
 Instead, any cannabis manufacturing, distribution, processing or testing facility would be interpreted the same as other industrial use types.
-For example, a cannabis distribution facility would fall under the permit requirements for "Wholesaling and Distribution," an existing land use in the code.
-Similarly, a cannabis manufacturing facility would be considered either light-manufacturing, medium-manufacturing or heavy-manufacturing, depending on the nature of the facility and how it fits within the existing manufacturing use type definitions.
-The ILUDC amendment revises the definitions of these existing manufacturing land uses to include cannabis businesses as examples of allowable activities.
+For example, a cannabis distribution facility may fall under the permit requirements for "Wholesaling and Distribution," an existing land use in the code.
+Similarly, a cannabis manufacturing facility may be considered either light-manufacturing, medium-manufacturing or heavy-manufacturing, depending on the nature of the facility.
+The ILUDC amendment revises the definitions of these existing land uses to include cannabis businesses as examples of allowable activities.